Mark McDonnell MA, MSc, UKCP (accredited psychotherapist)

 Training, qualifications & experience

 I trained as a person-centred psychotherapist at the Metanoia Institute in London.
 I am a registered and accredited psychotherapist with the UK Council for Psychotherapy (ukcp.org.uk).
 I have completed five years training at Masters level.
 As well as the academic side, the training included undergoing several years of personal therapy and doing a lot of work on my own self-knowledge and awareness.
+After March 2019 I will be able to offer couples counselling on Thursday evenings.

 Before becoming a therapist I spent five years in teaching and over twenty years in industry, working in the UK, Spain and the USA.